 - Thickening skin on the nose, cheeks and/or forehead

-Gentle skin care, along with treatment and trigger avoidance, can help with rosacea management.
-A dermatologist can recommend products that are less likely to irritate your skin.
+Gentle skin care, along with treatment and rosacea trigger avoidance, can help manage your symptoms.
+A dermatologist can recommend products that are less likely to irritate rosacea skin.

 General things to avoid:

 - Cleansers with harsh soaps or alcohol

 - Rough washcloths, brushes or sponges

 - Exposure to direct sunlight on the face